nmdollhopf/team1_wine_project/README.md

 ### Model 4
 The SVC model showed promise in the previous step, so we continue to work with it.
+(Code is available in [whiteWineSVM.ipynb](whiteWineSVM.ipynb), [redWineSVM.ipynb](redWineSVM.ipynb), and [wineSVM.ipynb](wineSVM.ipynb).)

 #### Method
-To address the shortcomings of the previous model, we again go the route of binnign our the quality outcomes.
+To address the shortcomings of the previous model, we again go the route of binning over the quality outcomes.
 Binning from three classes takes us to a binary outcome, with classes `3-6` and `7-9`.
 We refer to the `3-6` class as `Average Quality` (since there were no 0-2 ratings in either dataset) and the `7-9` class as `Good Quality`.

 With the binary outcome the number of ratings are,
 | Class | 3-6 | 7-9 |